 But more than four decades later, polluters are still looking for a quick buck at the expense of the planet and everything that lives on it.
 And even today too many politicians are willing to take big corporate money and let them run roughshod over our home.
 So we’re going back to what worked so well before.
 We rebooted Environmental Action in 2012 with a mission to save the planet and all of us who happen to live on it.

-Led by a dedicated small staff of Anthony Rogers-Wright and Sally King, we turn ideas into impassioned, results-oriented activism that protects our environment from polluters and their allies in government.
+We turn ideas into impassioned, results-oriented activism that protects our environment from polluters and their allies in government.
 We never flinch from a fight.
 We always put the planet first.
 We hold the powerful accountable and speak for the trees.
 And if you share our vision and values, we invite you to join our growing community of nearly 1 million supporters.